 Behind the statue is the Muzeul de Istorie Nationala si Arheologie (Museum of National History and Archeology).
 It was previously an old City Hall building but now it contains a large collection of ancient art.

 Moreover, you can see some of Romania’s best archeological finds at Edificiul Roman cu Mozaic (Roman Building with Mosaic).
-The Roman Mosaics complex has 850 m2 (9,150 sq ft) of colourful mosaics from 4th century AD.
+The Roman Mosaics complex has over 9,000 sqft of colourful mosaics from 4th century AD.

-Not only do you have to check out the Neo-Byzantine and Romanian architectural elements of this mosque, you also have to climb up 140 steps for a stunning view of Constanta harbour.
-The 50m (164 foot) tall minaret has a narrow spiral staircase that can take you all the way to the top.
+Not only do you have to check out the Neo-Byzantine and Romanian architectural elements of this mosque, you also have to climb up 149 steps for a stunning view of Constanta harbour.
+The 164-ft tall minaret has a narrow spiral staircase that can take you all the way to the top.

 Constanta’s Peninsula District is at the southeast end of the city.
 In this historic part of Constanta, there are a few highlights that you should look for:

-- Casa cu Lei (House with Lions) (Strada Dianei, Constanța) – currently an abandoned building but you can still admire the pre-Romanesque and Genoese architectural styles.
+- Casa cu Lei (House with Lions) (24 hours) – currently an abandoned building but you can still admire the pre-Romanesque and Genoese architectural styles.
 Look for the four columns with the sculptured lions.

-- Biserica Sfântul Nicolae (St. Nicholas Church) (Strada Maior Gheorghe Șonțu, Constanța) – visit the Neo-Byzantine white church that was once a Bulgarian church.
+- Biserica Sfântul Nicolae (St. Nicholas Church) (?) – visit the Neo-Byzantine white church that was once a Bulgarian church.

-- Catedrala Sfinții Apostoli Petru și Pavel (Cathedral of Saints Peter and Paul) (Strada Arhiepiscopiei 25, Constanța) – visit the Greco-Roman style church that was partially destroyed during WWII.
+- Catedrala Sfinții Apostoli Petru și Pavel (Cathedral of Saints Peter and Paul) (7am-7pm Sunday to Tuesday; 7am-11pm Wednesday to Saturday) – visit the Greco-Roman style church that was partially destroyed during WWII.
 Look for the oak iconostasis, candelabras and candle stands, frescos and the relics of several Saints.

-Cazino Constanța (Constanta Casino) is possibly one of the best attractions in Constanta because of its grandiose architecture.
-But these days, the casino is hiding behind a lot of scaffold.
+Cazino Constanța (Constanta Casino) is possibly one of the best attractions in Constanta because of it is considered to be the symbol of the city.

-But let me tell you what I learned about the Constanta Casino.
 It was originally built in 1880 in Art Nouveau architectural-style and was functioning as a casino for almost 40 years.
 Then it was a makeshift hospital during both world wars, a community centre and then abandoned until 2019.
+It went through few years of renovation and the doors are open again in 2025.

 Seen in the photo is the Mihai Eminescu Statue, a statue commerating the great Romanian poet.

 And behind the sculpture is the Farul Genovez (The Genovese Lighthouse).
 The 8m tall octagonal lighthouse was built around 1300 by Genoese who traded at the port and guided the ships at the sea.
-It was later rebuilt to honour the Genoese who established a thriving sea trade community in Constanta.
 It was a functioning lighthouse until 1905.
 Today, it is an important monument along the seaside promenade.

 Visiting Constanta means visiting some of the best Romanian beaches and the Plaja Modern (Modern Beach) is one of them.